 A faculty friend of mine mentioned this article, U Can’t Talk to Ur Professor Like This, and it is worth a read (and a share with your students, particularly if you are a P’22).
 Here are some of the main ideas, which I have reworded for the Wake setting:

 Always call your faculty member Dr. [Last Name] or Professor [Last Name] – never use Mr./Mrs./Ms. [Last Name].
 Dr. or Professor are the proper titles.
 If they tell you it’s OK to call them by their first name, that is fine.
 But unless/until they do, they are Dr. to you.
 That is a show of respect.
 (Aside: I am almost 48 years old and in graduate school.
 I am older than 90% of the faculty members whose classes I have taken.
-Still, I always, always call my professors “Dr. [Last Name].”
+Still, I always, always call my professors “Dr. [Last Name]” unless they have told me I can call them something else.
 You can’t unmake a bad first impression, so erring on the side of respect never hurts you, only helps.)

 If emailing, you need to introduce yourself, use polite language, and close warmly.
 This means opening with a “Dear Dr. Smith,” and closing with some polite send off (“Thank you,” “Sincerely” etc.) and signing with your first and last name so your faculty member knows who you are (a faculty member could have five Scotts among all the classes she teaches, and the way our Wake email addresses are constructed does not always make it obvious what one’s last name is.)
 Grammar and punctuation should be correct, if you ask questions, be sure they are clear and concise.
 Do not take an overly familiar or chummy tone – no use of shortcuts like UR for “your” etc.